Table of Contents

 - Uplift- Wind creates an uplift force by flowing under the roof.
 It is the same as an airplane lift.

-So it is necessary to make a building design suitable for the local wind data & according to geographical conditions.
+So, it is necessary to make a building design suitable for the local wind data & according to geographical conditions.

 Earthquake Loads

 It is a seismic excitation of land causing inertial forces acting on the building structure.
-It is a quick loading action that destroys the building.Â
+It is a quick loading action that destroys the building.

 Earthquake loading is directly proportional to the mass of the building.
-The higher the mass, the higher are the chance of the collapsing building.Â
+The higher the mass, the higher the chance of the building collapsing.

-It is a rear load acting due to uneven natural action inside the earth’s crust.Â
+It is a rear load acting due to uneven natural action inside the earth’s crust.

 Special Loads